• Home

 • THE BAD:

-• You will do more editing than you can imagine, yet you'll still find a typo in your book.
+• You will do more editing than you can possibly imagine yet you will still find a typo in your book.

-• Bookstore readings with exactly three people in the audience: your mother, your bestie, and the bookstore owner.
+• You will have bookstore events where exactly three people show up: your mom, your bestie, and the bookstore owner.

 • THE UGLY: